vikasdagur369/Databases/README.md

 ## Query :

-it is a request to manipulate a database.
+## it is a request to manipulate a database.

+# Commands:

+## commands are case-insenstive in SQl

+1. create database HCSTsync;
+   creates a database

+2. show databases;
+   shows all databases

+to create a table , we have to select location using 'use' keyword.

+3. use hcstSync;
+   it will select our databases.

+4. Select database();
+   it will show the name of database that is currently selected.

+5. drop database hcstSync;
+   it will delete the whole database.